hunychain/kyletools/content/blog/23-01/kyle-makes-kyle-tools.md

 Like I mentioned earlier, I always give up at some point.
 The main obstacle has always been BUILDING it.
 I have a vision of what I want my website to look like, but I'm limited to my coding abilities.
 I want a gallery and a blog.
 This isn't impossible to make with pure HTML/CSS, but I imagine it would be really tedious to maintain in the long-run.
 When I update my site, I don't want to think about it too much.
 There haaaass to be a better way!
 So I decided to give static site generators a try.
 There are a ton of them.
 Here are a few I tried a while back:

 - **Jekyll**: Couldn't even install it because of some problem with my ruby gems??
 I fixed this (i think) recently, but I never went back to try it again.
 Oops!
-- **Pelican**: I had just learned Python when I tried this so I thought it wouldn't be too hard to use but...
+- **Pelican**: I had just learned Python when I tried this so I thought it wouldn't be too hard to use but. . .
 I got frustrated at some point and quit.
 LOL
 - **Zola**: Similar experience, hit an obstacle, got frustrated, quit.

 After testing them and failing, I gave up on my website for a while.
 Fast forward (again) to December 2022, semester just ended, and I was itching to make my website again.
 I did some more research, looked into a few more generators, and gave myself two final options: Zonelets or Hugo!